Archive for June, 2010

 Among the qualifications of a sophisticated investor are “individuals making investments of $500,000 or more, relatives, and personal friends and close business associates”.

-At least some of the wealthy lower South Islanders who have dealt with Allan Hubbard over the past five or more decades, and who will have had funds in Aorangi, will also have become close business associates and friends, and have been sophisticated to the extent that they were dealing with substantial personal wealth.
+some of the wealthy lower South Islanders who have dealt with Allan Hubbard over the past five or more decades, and who will have had funds in Aorangi, will also have become close business associates and friends, and have been sophisticated to the extent that they were dealing with substantial personal wealth.

 These reforms suggest, in other words that far from being old-fashioned, Allan Hubbard has been caught out for being ahead of his time.
 These reforms are as much about making investment simple and allowing responsible, competent individuals to accept risks with their eyes open as they are about creating ever-greater layers of dubious protection for retail investors.